hollorol/AgroMo/README.md

 - SQL sentence: SELECT plotid, AVG(cNPP) FROM (SELECT MAX(cumNPP) AS cNPP, plotid, year FROM TestRun WHERE year >= 1981 AND year <= 2010 GROUP BY year, plotid) GROUP BY plotid

 - [x] New, self made SQL sentences can be added to the system by placing properly formatted .json files to the .\data\template\grid\ folder.
+- [x] Provide an alias/name and a short description for your query and click the [QUERY] or the [REPORT] button to run the query.
+The first option (if possible) results in a datafile that can be presented as a gridded map, while the secong option results in a simple data table that can be viewed (it is automatically saved).
+- [x] Click the [MAP] button to create gridded maps of simulation results.

 ### AgroMo Map